curroramos/DRONING/Exhibition/README.md

 To use the hand detection and drone control system, follow these steps:

-1. Ensure that your webcam and drone's camera are properly connected and accessible.
+1. Ensure that your webcam or drone's camera are properly connected and accessible.

 2. Navigate to the cloned repository on your local machine: